 What do you see as the key challenges in introducing AI and coaching to 1) individuals 2) companies

 Any other questions we should have asked?
-(That you would be interested in the answer!)

 The current impact of AI on coaching